Xrayez/box2d-lite-gdscript/README.md

 ### Coordinate system

-In Box2D-Lite, the positive Y axis points up, so everything rendered in Godot would be displayed upside down.
-To fix this, we simply flip the `Camera2D` zoom value so that Y axis is displayed inverted!
-If someone would like to convert existing coordinate system to conform with Godot, feel free to open a pull request.
+Unlike in Godot, the positive Y axis points *up* in Box2D-Lite.
+Therefore, some constants like gravity are converted so that positive Y axis points *down*.

 ### Performance